ansghof/CapstoneTravelApp/README.md

 #### Startup

-The client can be started from the dev server using `npm run build-dev`.
+There are two ways to start the client.
+Either with the server through `npm start` (see above) or the client can be started from the dev server using `npm run build-dev`.
 It will automatically start the browser and load the page.
 Make sure the server is running.
 If the server doesn't run, CORS errors will show up in the browser's dev tools.
 If the browser doesn't open, the dev-server usually [runs here](http://127.0.0.1:8080).

+The normal way of starting the applicatoin (client and server) is through `npm start`.
+This should startup the client and server at [localhost](http://127.0.0.1:8081).

 ## Tests